Lifestyle Medicine 2017: A Rousing Success!

 ACLM task forces, working groups and committees met formally and informally throughout the conference, and attendees interacted with 30+ sponsors featuring a wide array of products and services.

-The 2017 ACLM Annual Membership Meeting held during the conference featured reports by outgoing Secretary Cate Collings, MD, and Treasurer David Ferriss, MD, highlighting significant year-to-date growth in both membership and revenue, allowing for increased staffing to support the rapid expansion of ALCM’s scope and reach.
+The 2017 ACLM Annual Membership Meeting held during the conference featured reports by outgoing Secretary Cate Collings, MD and Treasurer David Ferriss, MD, highlighting significant year-to-date growth in both membership and revenue, allowing for increased staffing to support the rapid expansion of ALCM’s scope and reach.
 The meeting, chaired by President George Guthrie, MD, honored outgoing board members Cindy Geyer, MD and Mark Fairies, PhD, along with Drs.
-Collings and Ferriss, and also recognized incoming board members Drs.
-Amana McKinney, Sal Lacagnina, new Treasurer Quinn Pauly, MD, and Secretary Deepa Sandhini, MD.
-Dr. Guthrie shared a brief “state-of-the-college” address, emphasizing “The state of the college is strong!”
+Collings and Ferriss, also recognizing incoming board members Drs.
+Amana McKinney, Sal Lacagnina, new Treasurer Quinn Pauly, MD and Secretary Deepa Sandhini, MD, wherein Dr. Guthrie shared a brief “state-of-the-college” address, emphasizing “The state of the college is strong!”
 ACLM’s Professionals in Training Executive Board members and more than a dozen other students and residents were recognized as recipients of the LMEd / ACLM scholarship grants, enabling 25 students to attend the conference and annual awards banquet.
 Winners of the poster abstract competition, sponsored by LMEd, were also recognized.

 In keeping with the Lifestyle Medicine pillar of physical activity, fitness activities included ACLM’s Professionals in Training (PiT) 5K run, walks with the local Walk with a Doc chapter, along with body resistance training, yoga and meditation.